Jeyanthan Brigade

 In March 2004, the Jeyanthan Brigade suffered its biggest setback when Col.Karuna staged his rebellion against Prabhakaran.
 Karuna had one battalion of the brigade under his leadership and when the split occurred, one battalion remained loyal to LTTE leader Prabhakaran while the other stayed loyal to him.
 However, most commanders of the brigade, including Col. Keerththi, Col. Nagesh, Col. Ram, Lt.Col Jeyaaththan and Lt.Col Bhavaan, all remained loyal to Prabhakaran and helped the LTTE leader's hand in crushing Karuna's Rebellion during the Easter offensive of 2004.
-Karuna reportedly urged the Brigade's commanders to defect and seek a safe passage from the SLA at Muhamalai, but instead they refused.
+Karuna reportedly urged the brigade's commanders to defect and seek a safe passage from the SLA at Muhamalai, but instead they refused.
 Whilst a proportion remained on the Manal Aru frontlines, a substantial contingent moved south, to dismantle Karuna's rebellion.
-Despite crushing the rebellion, the Jeyanthan Brigade never recovered from the loss of the split with many of the soldiers that defected from the brigade joining Karuna's Tamil Makkal Viduthalai Pulikal paramilitary faction and fighting alongside the Sri Lankan army during the Eastern Theater of Eelam War IV.
+Despite crushing the rebellion, the Jeyanthan Brigade never recovered from the loss of the split with many of the soldiers that defected from the brigade joining Karuna's Tamil Makkal Viduthalai Pulikal paramilitary faction and fighting alongside the Sri Lankan army during the Eastern Theatre of Eelam War IV.

 The regiment also participated in other conventional battles fought against the Sri Lankan Forces including Operation Sath Jaya, Battle of Kilinochchi, Battle of Jaffna, Battle of Thoppigala, Battle of Kilinochchi and Battle of Ananthapuram.

 By May 2005, the regiment lost 859 soldiers in Northern battles and 375 soldiers in Eastern battles.